Florida Governor Calls For Raising Age Limit For Gun Purchases From 18 To 21

 - $450 million for a safe schools initiative, which will put a law enforcement officer in every public school — at least one officer for each 1,000 students.
 He does not believe arming teachers is a solution.

-- Money from this program will also be used to fund "school-hardening" measures such as metal detectors, bullet-proof glass, steel doors, and upgraded locks.
+- Money from this program will also be used to fund "school-hardening" measures such as metal detectors, bulletproof glass, steel doors and upgraded locks.

 - Hiring more mental health counselors for schools.